-Dr. Maria Montessori, observing that young children are naturally curious and eager to learn, concluded that the ideal school does not force them but cultivates this natural desire to allow them to reach their full potential in life.
+Arbor View Montessori School recognizes children are naturally curious and eager to learn and cultivates this natural desire to allow them to reach their full potential in life.
 Because eighty percent of a child's mental development takes place before age eight, the choice of a learning environment for those earliest years is very important.
-Arden Montessori School and Arbor View Montessori School provide such an environment.
+Arbor View Montessori School provide such an environment.

-It is like a home, warm and accepting, providing safe limits within which the child is encouraged to become self directed and self disciplined while developing creativity and a positive self image.
+Arbor View Montessori School is like a home, warm and accepting, providing safe limits within which the child is encouraged to become self-directed and self-disciplined while developing creativity and a positive self-image.

-Taking advantage of "sensitive periods" when an individual child is fascinated with a particular skill, specially trained teachers guide his development in practical life experiences, sensory awareness, mathematics, language, creative arts, science, and movement.
+Taking advantage of "sensitive periods" when an individual child is fascinated with a particular skill, specially trained teachers guide his or her development in practical life experiences, sensory awareness, mathematics, language, creative arts, science, and movement.

 "Four and five year old children are reading and learning mathematical concepts like odd and even numbers, geometry, and the decimal system."
 And most importantly, they still retain the precious joy of learning that can last them all their lives.